SAP BW/4HANA – revolution or evolution?

 * If you want to use S/4HANA as a source system, you can use ODP (Operational Data Provisioning) on the top of CDS (Core Data Services) View (good programming will be needed for this though)

 * If those 4 Data Sources are not enough, developers still have the possibility to use HANA SDI for transferring data.

 SAP BW/4HANA allows you to analyze data from multiple SAP and non-SAP sources (for example: Hadoop for Big Data, real-time data and data from sensors/IoT).
 It also supports real-time replication (where SLT – SAP LT Replication Server is one of the solutions) and direct access to external data sources.
-This product also provides the possibility of using a ‘Field-based modeling’ approach, as opposed to traditional ‘Info Object modeling’ (old school BW), and supports external access to structured data, as well as unstructured data (for example: text data from Twitter/Facebook for analyzing text patterns ).
+This product also provides the possibility of using a ‘Field-based modelling’ approach, as opposed to traditional ‘Info Object modelling’ (old school BW), and supports external access to structured data, as well as unstructured data (for example: text data from Twitter/Facebook for analyzing text patterns ).
 SAP deserves huge credit for the advancements in this area.